mison22/training-plans/README.md

 - ✅ You want to work with enterprise applications and large-scale systems
 - ✅ You're targeting companies using .NET (Microsoft, enterprise clients)
 - ✅ You want to build robust, maintainable backend systems

+### **Choose Ruby on Rails Backend Intensive if:**
+- ✅ You want to master Rails for rapid web development
+- ✅ You're interested in working at startups and product companies
+- ✅ You value developer productivity and convention over configuration
+- ✅ You're targeting companies like GitHub, Shopify, Airbnb, Basecamp
+- ✅ You want to build production-ready applications quickly
+- ✅ You appreciate Ruby's elegant syntax and Rails' mature ecosystem

 ### **Choose Full Stack Intensive if:**
 - ✅ You want to build complete applications